Clastify logo

 Net radiative exchange

 A body in warm surroundings emits thermal radiation and absorbs it too.
-If the same emissivity is used for both directions, the net radiative power transfer can be modelled as
+If the same emissivity is used in both directions, the net radiative power transfer can be modelled as

 Reflection from a macroscopic system

-Albedo is a dimensionless ratio: it tells us what fraction of the incident radiation a macroscopic system scatters or reflects.
+Albedo is a dimensionless ratio measuring the fraction of incident radiation that a macroscopic system scatters or reflects:

 Typical albedo values show dark surfaces absorb most incoming radiation, while snow and ice reflect much more.